August 6, 2024

 How CNC Milling Works

-Before the incorporation of CNC, the controls in the milling machine were performed manually.
+Before CNC was incorporated, operators performed the controls on the milling machine manually.
 This gave a lot of room for error.
 The final product appeared in the machinist’s mind or vision, similar to the way an artist draws a picture.
-However, with the addition of CNC, milling became a highly accurate and precise process involving a number of steps.
-There are four sequential steps involved in creating a CNC milled part:
+However, with the addition of CNC, milling became a highly accurate and precise process involving several steps.
+There are four sequential steps involved in creating a CNC-milled part:

 1. Design 3D Model